-If the Company grants a loan of securities for the account of the fund, it transfers the securities to a borrower, which returns securities of the same kind, quantity and quality at the end of the transaction ("securities loan").
-For the duration of the transaction, the Company has no right to use securities lent.
-If the security loses value during the transaction and the Company wants to dispose of the security altogether, it must terminate the lending transaction and await the customary settlement cycle, which can result in a risk of loss for the fund.
+If the master fund grants a loan of securities, it transfers the securities to a borrower, which returns securities of the same kind, quantity and quality at the end of the transaction (securities loan).
+For the duration of the transaction, the master fund has no right to use securities lent.
+If the security loses value during the transaction and the master fund wants to dispose of the security altogether, it must terminate the lending transaction and await the customary settlement cycle, which can result in a risk of loss for the master fund.